-The IR Magazine Forum – Canada 2019 is the must-attend event when wanting to learn about the developments within the world of investor relations.
-Join us to learn how to adjust your IR program as the impacts of Mifid II become more apparent, take a refreshing look at targeting, stay updated with policy changes and get the truth about what the buy-side and sell-side really want.
+The IR Magazine Forum – Canada 2020 is the must-attend event when wanting to learn about the developments within the world of investor relations.
+Join us to take a refreshing look at targeting, stay updated with policy changes and get the truth about what the buy-side and sell-side really want from IR.

-Taking place on the day of the IR Magazine Awards – Canada 2019, IR professionals from across the region will be in Toronto to share their experiences, perspectives and teachings about the latest issues impacting Canadian public companies and their investors – including award winners from 2018!
+Taking place on the day of the IR Magazine Awards – Canada 2020, IR professionals from across the region will be in Toronto to share their experiences, perspectives and teachings about the latest issues impacting Canadian public companies and their investors – including award winners from previous years!

-You can find more details including the agenda below.
+You can find more details below.
 The event is open to all IR professionals.

 Click on each session below for more details

 Ben Ashwell, editor, IR Magazine

 Big picture trends: Impacts on the economy, investor sentiment and IR in 2020